Skip to main content

 Review summary

-• Flavor: Many loved the pistachio crust and fresh herb flavors, though some found the fish bland; consider adjusting seasoning to taste.
+• Flavor: Many loved the pistachio crust's crunch and the fresh, bright flavors of the salad, though some found the fish bland.

 AI-generated from customer reviews